rahuljsr88/CoffeeProcessor/ReadMe.txt

 Moreover, this path for the JSON files can be changed using the application.yml key path.json.

 This application Web Service is deployed on local using embedded tomcat in spring boot.
+The application also has Swagger enabled to view the APi documention , and it can be viewed using this url http://localhost:8080/v2/api-docs after application startup

 How to build:
 1) Checkout the code from git repository